Symptoms of PCOS and tips to manage the disorder better

 6. Don’t starve

 The worst mistake you would do while following a PCOS diet is starving or skipping meals.
-Eating regular meals help in balancing hormones.
+Eating regular meals helps in balancing hormones.

 Eating at the right time and not keeping yourself hungry helps in PCOS.
 To maintain a proper diet plan, have heavy breakfasts and smaller dinners.